 Google Fi for the family

-Google Fi also offers parents the option of managing their kids’ data usage, and with the Family Link app, you can manage the content that your children are seeing — at least insofar as their apps are concerned.
-You can also limit screen time, or lock your children’s phones when it’s bedtime, homework time, or mealtime.
-Parents can also set filters in Chrome, search, and other Google services.
+Google Fi also offers parents the option of managing their kids’ data usage, and with the Family Link app, you can manage the content that your children see — at least insofar as their apps are concerned.
+You can set some ground rules for your children — whether they’re younger or teenagers — by limiting screen time, or locking your children’s phones when it’s bedtime, homework time, or mealtime.
+Parents can also set filters in Chrome, search, and other Google services to protect your children from online dangers and encourage them to explore and learn about the internet in a safe way.

 Phone payment plans and trade-in program

-Google Fi-compatible phones tend to be expensive, but there’s an alternative: A trade-in program, which can gain you up to $440 in credit on Google’s store.
+Google Fi-compatible phones tend to be expensive, but there’s an alternative: A trade-in program that can gain you up to $440 in credit on Google’s store.
 The Google Store’s Terms and Conditions page lays out the rules for trade-ins.

 An alternative is Google Fi’s monthly device installment plans.
-Payments are made over 24 months, but you can pay off the remainder of your balance at any time.
+You make payments over 24 months, but you can pay off the remainder of your balance at any time.

 |Device||Off-contract price||Pay over 24 months|